Jarturog/Jarturog/README.md

 ### Arturo

-- 🎓 Studying 4th year of Computer Engineering at [UIB 🏝️](https://www.uib.eu)
+- 🎓 Studying the Master's in Machine Learning and Big Data at [UPM](https://www.upm.es)
 - ⭐ Some of my interests are:
   - 💭 Cognitive Sciences
     - 🤖 Artificial Intelligence